The Ultimate Day Trip to Hiroshima and Miyajima

 STEP 3: Ferry

 Take the ferry to Miyajima island.
-There are two ferry companies that cover this route: Japan Rail and Matsudai.
+Two ferry companies cover this route: Japan Rail and Matsudai.
 Only the ferry ride with Japan Rail is covered under your JR Pass.
 It takes 10 minutes.
-If you don’t have a JR Pass, it costs ¥180 (US$1.65 / €1.44 / £1.30) one way for adults and 90 one way for children.
-You can use your Plasmo or Suica to pay.
+If you don’t have a JR Pass, it costs ¥200 (US$1.38 / €1.24 / £1.05) one way for adults and 100 one way for children.
+You can use your

-You can find the timetable for the JR Miyajima Ferry here
+⇒ You can find the timetable for the JR Miyajima Ferry here.

 Don’t worry.
 You won’t get lost.
 Just follow the crowds and signs to the ferry.